Azure-Samples/ms-identity-dotnetcore-daemon-graph-cae/README.md

 >if you're using an Azure environment other than global, like PPE, use [-AzureEnvironmentName AzurePPE](https://docs.microsoft.com/powershell/module/azuread/connect-azuread)

 1. Observe the daemon application terminal and note that after some time you will start getting next error ![sp-disabled-error](./ReadmeFiles/sp-disabled-error.png)
-1.You can re-test this scenario by re-enabling the Service Principal using the following command.
+1.You can re-test this scenario by re-enabling the Service Principal using the following command and re-starting the console app again.

    ```PowerShell